rondiamond/Reduxion-iOS/README.md

 - [Armin Kroll](https://twitter.com/persival)
 - [Benjamin Encz](https://twitter.com/benjaminencz)
 - ["Uncle Bob" Martin](https://twitter.com/unclebobmartin)
-- To those who've encouraged me on the journey to *Clean Code*, and to share it with others.
-Thank you!
+- To those who've encouraged me on the path to *Clean Code*, and to share it with others.

 Author: